 If you live or work in the city, you might want to spend your holidays in remote areas away from city noise.
 In Slovenia, you don’t need to travel to outback corners to find silence and quiet.

 You can find a variety of accommodations in the countryside, where you can enjoy the full comfort of lodging right next to natural areas.
 Here, you will find the quietness, which will help you relax and regain inner strength during your holidays.

 In Slovenia, despite that majority of forests are privately owned, you are allowed to access any forest on forest tracks.
 It is also allowed to stay in the forest after the sunset, so you can sit under the trees and enjoy the sun setting behind the hills.

-You can go snorkelling or diving in the Slovenian sea, but have you considered to do this in a river?
+You can go snorkelling or diving in the Slovenian sea, but have you considered doing this in a river?
 Slovenia is one of the most water-rich countries in Europe.
-It has 27,000 km of rivers, streams, and other watercourses.
+It has 27.000 km of rivers, streams, and other watercourses.
 You can also find numerous thermal springs and mineral springs, and several large lakes.

 Slovenia’s streams and rivers are home to a surprising diversity of freshwater fish: you can find over 100 different species here.
 These include the large marble trout, prized by naturalists and sports fishermen alike, as well as small and colourful minnows and loaches.

-The Green Karst region in Slovenia is inhabited since the ice ages.
+Humans already inhabited the Green Karst region in Slovenia in the last ice ages.
 Farming, hunting and wood production all left traces in the landscape.

 Did you know that the current motorway between Ljubljana and Koper follows the route of the ancient cart road which connected central Europe with the Adriatic sea?
 This strategically important area has been disputed throughout the ages.
 This is why there are numerous castles and interesting fortifications which you can visit.